A Little Jog a Day to Keep Those Sleepless Nights Away!

 Like with most things, there is no one-size-fits-all technique to maximize the benefits of exercise for better sleep.
 Play around with the types of workouts, and the times in which you do them to find out what works best for you.

 Nearly 9 million adults in the U.S. turn to prescription sleeping pills on a regular basis.
 Perhaps it’s worth leaving those aside and giving exercise a try instead?
-Not only will you be rewarded with a sound sleep, but a clearer head and healthier body too!
+Not only will you be rewarded with a night of sound sleep, but a clearer head and a healthier body too!